 For more information, see Cloud Router quotas.

 The following limits for Cloud Router also apply to Router appliance:

 - The maximum number of Cloud Routers per combination of VPC network and region

 - The maximum number of BGP peers for each Cloud Router in a given VPC network and region

 Quotas that apply to network routes for Cloud Router also apply to routes for Network Connectivity Center hubs and spokes.
 For more information, see Cloud Router Quotas.

-Network Connectivity Center enforces the following usage limits for hubs.
+Network Connectivity Center enforces the following usage limits.

 Google Cloud enforces quotas on resource usage for various reasons.
 For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
 Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.

 All projects start with the same quotas, which you can change by requesting additional quota.
 Some quotas may increase automatically based on your use of a product.

 To view quotas or request quota increases, Identity and Access Management (IAM) principals need one of the following roles.